kailash-manasarovar/statement/docs/timeline/2023/april.md

 ![Hanuman Jayanti](../../content/images/hanuman-jayanti.png)

+- Hanuman is celibate.
+- I myself had not experienced any sexual activity, at all, since late 2010.
+At least, none I was aware of.
 - About an hour from home, just outside of Valencia on the AP-7, I suddenly start to feel an overwhelming sexual arousal.
 - I had no idea what was causing this but I knew it was to do with the trumpet teacher.
 - I felt like the feelings were for him.